WRAP (Norfolk)

-WRAP was an historic black-oriented radio station in Norfolk, Virginia, on the air from 1952 to 1989.
-It served the Tidewater region, including Portsmouth, Newport News, Hampton and Virginia Beach.
-It began as one of only a handful of American radio stations broadcasting full-time to the African American community, featuring R&B, soul music and black gospel, along with news and talk programs.
+WRAP was an historic radio call sign, that was transferred, along with a black-oriented format, between three Hampton Roads stations from 1952 until 1989.
+WRAP began as one of only a handful of American radio stations broadcasting full-time to the African American community, featuring R&B, soul music and black gospel, along with news and talk programs.
+Communities that were served included Portsmouth, Newport News, Hampton and Virginia Beach.